michelleconville/under-the-sea/README.md

 ## Design

+The theme of this website is Under the Sea.

 ### Colour
 The colour scheme was chosen to tie in with the under the sea theme, with the different shades of blue.